TooTallNate/n8.io-old/articles/html5-and-protected-itunes-content.markdown

 a few hours later, Apple released iTunes 10, which now breaks __Requiem__ and we have to wait once more.

+__UPDATE:__ So as of 9/12/2010, Requiem is caught back up to the current iTunes version (10).
+So this is good news; at least for nTunes!

 What's nice about __Requiem__ is that it removes the DRM in a lossless way, so that the produced file doesn't need to be "encoded" in any form.
 Even the ID3 tags identifying the original purchaser of the content is still there.
 The